The following is a guest post by Rob Bennett, who writes at A Rich Life.

 Most people think it is prudent to go with a stock allocation of 60 percent, 70 percent, or even 80 percent.
 They cannot think of stocks as being too risky if they are willing to invest so much of their life savings in this asset class.

 I think the best way to describe investor attitudes today is that we think of stocks as being both risky and non-risky at the same time.
 We say that stocks are risky because we know that prices can suddenly drop hard — stock prices are volatile.
 But we also believe that stocks are not really all that risky for those committed to holding them for the long term.
+However, it is easy to look at real time stock charts and quotes and panic about falling prices.
 In the long term, stocks always provide good returns.
 By following a Buy-and-Hold strategy, we can overcome the riskiness of stocks.